Hello and welcome to the podcast of the Lotus Eaters episode 1256.

 It's like, why are you doing that?

-Well, a lefty that was on GB News and we was very keen to point out this ended in 2024 and blah de blah, but this has been just the government just doing this in general, whether we whichever uni party party it is.
+Well, a lefty that was on GB News and me was very keen to point out this ended in 2024 and blah blah.

 So pretty incredible.

-Um, and then oh yeah, so back on your topic, Starmer refuses to answer Trump on Antifa.
+So back on your topic, Starmer refuses to answer Trump on Antifa.

-Just recently, President Trump labelled Antifa, domestic terrorists.
+Just recently, President Trump labelled Antifa domestic terrorists.

 Would you consider doing something like that in your country?